ArweaveTeam/arweave/arweave_styleguide.md

 ### Record construction/deconstruction

-When constructing or deconstructing a record ensure that a space is placed eithter side of each field being handled.
+When constructing or deconstructing a record ensure that a space is placed on either side of each field being handled.

 ```erlang
 %% Bad